stacks-network/docs/README.md

 ## Understand how the shared FAQs work

 The FAQ system servers single-sourced content that support the FAQs that appear in blockstack.org, app.co, and stacks.com site.
+We have FAQs that fall into these categories:

+* general
+* appusers
+* dappdevs
+* appminers
+* coredevs
+* opensource
+* miscquest
+* wallet  (Wallet users)
+* tokens (Stacks owners)

-JSON files are created by the Jekyll build and served through the documentation site.
-Single sourcing the content ensures that FAQs are the same regardless of which property they appear in.
-These files participate in the FAQ
+FAQ content is created by the Jekyll build and served throughout the documentation site.
+Single sourcing the content ensures that FAQs are the same regardless of where and on which property they appear in.
+These files participate in the FAQ:

 <table>
   <tr>